kenneth2-3/Yoga-Studio/USER_STORIES.md

   I want to quickly understand the benefits of yoga,
   So that I feel encouraged to explore the website further.

-- **As a potential client**,
-  I want to see an introductory video,
-  So that I can get a visual feel for the yoga studio's offerings.

 - **As a developer**,
   I want the website to be hosted and accessible online through a deployment platform like GitHub Pages, Netlify, or Vercel,